 Uzbekistan Trip.
 Day 3: Bukhara

-Inscribed in the UNESCO World Heritage listing, Bolo-Hauz Mosque is among the must-visit attraction in Bukhara.
-The mosque was built during Emir of Bukhara era in the 17th century, but the expansion continued until end of 20th century.
+Inscribed in the UNESCO World Heritage listing, Bolo-Hauz Mosque is among the must-visit attractions in Bukhara.
+The mosque was built during the Emir of Bukhara era in the 17th century, but the expansion continued until the end of the 20th century.
 The minaret was built later in 1917 and the ayvan was from the early 20th century design.
 Ilham explained that ayvan is built as the shelter during summer.
+The place got its name from the pond just in front of the mosque; that is, bolo and hauz refer to the children and pond, respectively.

-What a stunning clear blue sky
+What a stunning clear blue sky!

 The decorated ayvan (iwan) with ornamented ceiling